said-alrove/mixins-sass/README.md

 ## Box-model mixin (04.08.21), created by [@said-alrove](https://twitter.com/said_alrove).

 ### Notes
-You just have to call this mixin within the "html" and "*" selectors and the mixin itself it's gonna do the rest.
+You just have to call this mixin within the html and universal selector and the mixin itself it's gonna do the rest.

 The mixin automatically detects when it's located within the html or the universal selector and then runs, if it's not located there, it's gonna show you an error telling you that you should use this mixin inside the selectors mentioned before.